CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 To install:

 You should be the root user when installing the Python software.
-This installs from a regular user account.
 ***** The below install commands are ONLY for a Desktop or Laptop Computer x86_64 type of install. ***** Open a command line terminal from this folder location and type: